Customer Lifetime Value: Was sagt der CLV aus & wie berechnet man ihn?

 Loyalty programs are another effective way to increase CLV.
 Various benefits and special offers result in your clientele becoming more loyal to your brand.
 Loyal customers are not only more likely to purchase from your business themselves, but they are also more likely to recommend it to friends and colleagues.
 For this reason, you should consider such a program and, if possible, always offer added value to your buyers.

-READING TIP: We explain how a loyalty points program in online stores works, for example, in this blog post.
+Reading tip: We explain how a loyalty points program in online stores works, for example, in this blog post.

 5. increase product quality